 Living like God in France

-Bruno became a trustworthy pillar of St. Denis.
+Bruno rather soon became a trustworthy pillar of St. Denis.
 He cares about St. Denis and everybody in St. Denis – and everybody in St. Denis cares about him.
-With the help of the mayor he acquired an old cottage with a big garden, renovated the house with help of many friends from St. Denis, cultivated the garden… Now he lives happily in the outskirts of St. Denis with his dog and some hens and some geese.
+With help of the mayor he acquired an old cottage with a big garden, renovated the house with help of many friends from St. Denis, cultivated the garden … Now he lives happily in the outskirts of St. Denis with his dog and some hens and some geese.
 Somewhat later he becomes the proud owner of a horse and learns how to ride.
-He is active in any local club – if tennis, if rugby, if whatever… He likes to garden and to cook (later more).
+He is active in any local club – if tennis, if rugby, if whatever … He likes to garden and to cook (later more).

 What do you think so far about living in St. Denis?

 Maybe you’ve already got it: cronyism and cliquism rule the world in St. Denis.
 You may look on the bright side like everybody cares about everybody – this is the way it is in St. Denis.
 It means that Bruno got a home and a cottage and friends.